mccutchen/go-httpbin/README.md

 When I started this project, there were a handful of existing and incomplete golang ports, with the most promising being [ahmetb/go-httpbin][ahmet].
-This project showed me how useful it might be to have an `httpbin` package available for testing golang applications.
+This project showed me how useful it might be to have an `httpbin` _library_ available for testing golang applications.

 ### Known differences from other httpbin versions